INTRODUCING WORKPLACE WELLBEING

 All the way through this we evaluate the effectiveness and popularity of the programme or pilot scheme from feedback and continuing biometric checks.

 Once we have completed the process above and have agreed the prescribed exercise (to suit budget and time requirements), we are ready to roll out the programme.

-Along with the exercise plan, you may find it beneficial to engage your employees, to have a series of presentations with a wide range of topics typically:
+You may also find it beneficial, to engage your employees, to have a series of presentations with a wide range of topics typically: